Discofunk/BlueGoat.MongoDBUtils/README.md

 - Running a [MongoDBMigrations](https://bitbucket.org/i_am_a_kernel/mongodbmigrations) migration
 - Saving/Loading scenario data

 As testing aid, you can save the current state of the DB as a scenario JSON file and load it back in again.
-This is useful for quickly testing against various data states.
+This is useful for quickly testing against various data states and sharing data states with the team.

 > ⚠ Warning: This is not intended as a way to back up / restore large amounts of data but rather manage various light-weight scenarios for a small amount of data.
 The scenario commands will attempt to dump / restore the entire DB using an inefficient JSON file format.